 Women's voices remain under-represented in policy discussions and maternal health quality improvement efforts in most countries around the world.
-MoMMA's (Maternal Mortality and Morbidity Advocates) Voices is the first-ever maternal health patient advocacy coalition in the U.S. MoMMA's Voices amplifies the voices of those who have experienced pregnancy and childbirth complications or loss to ensure they are equipped to partner with providers, researchers, and policy makers to advocate for quality improvements and improve maternal health outcomes.
+MoMMA's (Maternal Mortality and Morbidity Advocates) Voices is the first-ever maternal health patient advocacy coalition in the U.S. MoMMA's Voices unites women who have experienced severe pregnancy and childbirth complications and family members who have lost a loved one to educate policy makers and advocate for quality improvements.
 The coalition now has advocates in many states across the country and funding from the U.S. government to help sustain its efforts as part of the country's continued work to improve maternal health.